Robert R. Casner (D), Chairman

 The function of the East Haddam Economic Development Commission is to promote and develop the economic resources of the town, consistent with the town’s historic character, quality of life and natural environment.
 Promotion efforts focus on the tourism industry and visitor services to compliment East Haddam’s attractions and recreational opportunities.
 Development strategy focuses on East Haddam’s untapped tourism industry, maximizes its industrial zones, and capitalizes on the Town’s resident-driven market potential.
 Download the

-Areas of focus included working with other town committees on items such as developing a plan for the vacated town office site in the village.
-Working on EDC’s vision for the updated Plan of Conservation and Development, due out in 2019.
+Released EDC’s vision for the updated Plan of Conservation and Development.
 Assisting individual businesses as an advocate for expansion.
-With a strong eye to developing tourism along the lower CT River, the EDC has been meeting with the towns of Haddam, Chester, Deep River and Essex to work in collaboration on maximizing opportunities we share by being a Connecticut river town.
+With a strong eye to developing tourism along the lower Connecticut River, the EDC has been meeting with the towns of Haddam, Chester, Deep River and Essex to work in collaboration on maximizing opportunities we share by being a Connecticut River town.
+East Haddam is listed as a point of interest with ExploreCTshoreline.com.

 This year saw the EDC updating and providing the businesses and tourist spots; both in town and surrounding with a comprehensive East Haddam Visitors Guide.